toddfoster/toddfoster.github.com/resume.md

 ---
-## Objective
-To serve as Rector of a program-size parish that is passionate about: beautiful liturgy, biblical formation, and loving its neighbors.

----
 ## Ministry Specialities
 * Engage corporate worship with a clear sense of purpose and a love of sung liturgy
 * Depend upon the Bible as a source of preaching & teaching good news for life today